adadi/bank-account-kata/README.md

-Bank Account Kata — Docker and E2E
+Bank Account Kata

 This project is a simple bank account API.
 It has three main endpoints: deposit, withdraw, and list transactions.
-It uses PostgreSQL and Liquibase for the database, and Spring Boot for the API.
+It uses PostgreSQL and Liquibase for the database, and Spring Boot for the API, with a Vue 3 + Vite frontend.

 **Quick Start**
 - Free ports: `80` (front), `8080` (app), `5432` (PostgreSQL).